yurchikb/Data-Cleaning-Project/README.md

 The following is the summary of the five processing steps.
 For more details refer to the script run_analysis.R.

 Step 0.
 Downloads and unzips the raw input data file
-  - Download the zip file with raw input data via the link  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+  - Downloads the zip file with raw input data via the link  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
   - Unzips the file into work directory.

 Step 1.
 Merges the training and the test sets to create one data set.
-  - Read training measurements from X_train.txt and test measurements from X_test.txt and merge them together into merged_data data frame.
+  - Reads training measurements from X_train.txt and test measurements from X_test.txt and merges them together into merged_data data frame.

 Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.
-  - Extracts only columns in merged_data that have names containing mean() and std() and put results into selected_data frame.
+  - Extracts only columns in merged_data that have names containing mean() and std() and puts results into selected_data frame.

 Step 3.
 Uses descriptive activity names to name the activities in the data set
   - Attaches activity number (from y_train.txt and y_test.txt) as the first column and subject number (from subject_train.txt and subject_test.txt) as the second column to selected_data frame.
   - Replaces activity numbers in the first column of selected_data frame with activity names (from activity_labels.txt file).

 Step 4.
 Appropriately labels the data set with descriptive variable names.
   - Enhances variable names (i.e., colnames) in selected_data frame by removing parenthesis, replacing leading "f" with "Freq-" and leading "t" with "Time-".

 Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-  - Uses function melt() to transform selected_data frame to narrow form (melted_data frame)
+  - Uses function melt() to reshape selected_data frame to the narrow form (melted_data frame)
-  - Uses function dcast to calculate means and tranform melted data frame to tidy format (tidy_df frame)
+  - Uses function dcast to calculate means and reshapes melted_data frame to the tidy form (tidy_df frame)
   - Writes results from tidy_df frame to tidy_df.txt file (part of this depository)

 RAW INPUT DATA